Ukrainian flag again flies over Donetsk regional HQ

 The pro-Moscow demonstrators initially enjoyed substantial support, but their tactics and Putin's invasion threat have increasingly caused a backlash and protest numbers have ebbed.

-In Donetsk, anti-Russian protests in the past two days were much larger than the pro-Kremlin demonstrations.
+In Donetsk, anti-Russian protests gathered in the past two days that were much larger than the pro-Kremlin demonstrations.
+Seven people were hurt when the two sides clashed on Wednesday.

-Kiev has said that many of the pro-Russian demonstrators have been bused in from Russia.
-Police chief Kirindyasov said those detained at the regional headquarters were all Ukrainian citizens from the Donetsk region, though not from the city itself.
+Kiev has said that many of the pro-Russian demonstrators have been bussed in from Russia.
+Kirindyasov said those detained at the regional headquarters were all Ukrainian citizens from the Donetsk region, though not from the city itself.

+"Those who are calling people to come out to peaceful demonstrations are in fact engaged in vandalism," he said.

-The Ukrainian authorities say they did not take steps earlier against the pro-Moscow protests because of fear that violence would provoke a Russian military response.
+The Ukrainian authorities say they did not take steps earlier to crack down on the pro-Moscow protests because of fear that violence would provoke a Russian military response.

+Kiev's new government has named one of Ukraine's richest men, metal baron Sergei Taruta, as Donetsk regional governor, a sign that powerful oligarchs, many of whom once supported Yanukovich, are now behind the new authorities.
+Taruta has yet to appear at the regional headquarters to take up the post.